Back to The Triumph

 • fidelity must continue

-St. Augustine teaches perseverance as gift and duty: ask for it, and do not presume it.
-St. Alphonsus teaches that prayer and life are ordinary means by which God preserves souls.
-The Council of Trent rejects both despair and presumption.
+St. Augustine teaches perseverance as both gift and duty: it must be asked for, and it must never be presumed.[4]
+St. Alphonsus teaches that prayer and life are the ordinary means by which God preserves souls.[5]
+The Council of Trent rejects both despair and presumption.[6]

-Countless martyrs persevered through pressure, isolation, and fear.
-Their endurance was not personality strength alone.
-It was sustained by prayer, doctrine, , and .
-They teach that fidelity is possible in every age.
+The martyrs teach this lesson with great clarity.
+Their endurance was not personality alone.
+It was sustained by prayer, doctrine, life, and .
+They prove that perseverance is possible in every age because is possible in every age.

-The present crisis tests endurance by confusion more than by overt persecution.
+The present crisis tests perseverance more through confusion than through open persecution.

 • false demands practical compromise